InamataCo/litegraph.js/README.md

 # litegraph.js_fork

-> *Fork of the [litegraph.js](https://github.com/jagenjo/litegraph.js/) library with an updated npm package.
-Was created due to lack of npm updates and openness to merge requests.
+> *Fork of the [litegraph.js](https://github.com/jagenjo/litegraph.js/) library with an updated [npm package](https://www.npmjs.com/package/@inamata-co/litegraph.js_fork).
+It was created due to limited npm updates and merge requests.
 To be deprecated if this changes.*

 A library in Javascript to create graphs in the browser similar to Unreal Blueprints.
 Nodes can be programmed easily and it includes an editor to construct and tests the graphs.